-Zac Bradford is proud to be the Director of the Australian studio for New York Vocal Coaching.
+Zac Bradford is proud to be the Director of the Australian studio for New York Vocal Coaching (NYVCA).
 For several years he was a voice teacher associate at NYVC’s Midtown Manhattan studio (NYC).
 During this time he worked extensively with Mr Stoney and other staff at New York Vocal Coaching.
-Zac is now excited to be bringing the values, energy and successful teachings of New York Vocal Coaching to Australia.
+Zac is excited to be bringing the values, energy and successful teachings of New York Vocal Coaching to Australia.
 He specializes in teaching voice technique, across a wide range of musical genres.
-Zac is passionate about seeking a holistic, evidence-based approach to voice training, where detailed scientific information is mindfully linked with practical application to meet the specific needs of each individual.
+Zac is passionate about seeking a holistic, science-informed approach to voice training, where detailed scientific information is mindfully linked with practical application to meet the specific needs of each individual.

 Zac’s clients have reached the Top #10 on the US Billboard Charts, have been featured in Hollywood Films, Television Shows & Commercials and have worked as backing singers and band members for Mariah Carey, Mick Jagger, Bruce Springsteen, Stevie Wonder, Hall & Oates, Tina Turner and Dave Brubeck.
 His stage clients are performing on Broadway, Off Broadway, 1st USA and Australian National Tours and The Metropolitan Opera.
 Many of his clients are professional gigging musicians that tour internationally, work on cruise ships and perform in well-known live music venues including Carnegie Hall, Lincoln Centre, The Blue Note, Rockwood Music Hall and The Bitter End.
 In 2015, Zac was the vocal coach for a musical episode of TV show "Royal Pains" (USA Network), with original music by Tom Kitt (composer of Next to Normal, If/Then).